-Instruction or command words indicate what your tutor would like you to do in your written assignment.
-It is vital that you understand exactly what these instruction words mean so that you can address all parts of the assignment question and provide a comprehensive and complete response.
+Instruction or command words indicate what your tutor wants you to do in your written assignment.
+It's vital that you understand exactly what these instruction words mean so you can answer all parts of the essay question and provide a complete response.

-Here is a list of some of the main instruction/command words most commonly used in essay questions (and examination questions as well), together with an explanation of what they mean.
+Here's a list of some of the most common instruction/command words you'll see in essay questions (and examination questions as well), together with an explanation of what they mean.

 Describe: Give a detailed account of…

-Outline: Give the main features/general principles omitting minor details
+Outline: Give the main features/general principles; don't include minor details.

 Comment on, Criticise, Evaluate, Critically Evaluate, Assess: Judge the value of something.
 But first, analyse, describe and explain.
 Then go through the arguments for and against, laying out the arguments neutrally until the section where you make your judgement clear.
 Judgements should be backed by reasons and evidence.

 Analyse: (An analysis) Break down into component parts.
-Examine critically or minutely.
+Examine critically or closely.

 Justify: Explain, with evidence, why something is the case, answering the main objections to your view as you go along.